Bypass firewalls using Shadowsocks + Cloak

 Hit “Back” to exit the plugin configuration screen, and then tap on “Save” to save your config.
 Your server should now appear in the main screen of the app.
 Tap on it and switch the toggle that says “Not connected”.

-So if for some reason you can’t access your Shadowsocks instance try the following:
+If for some reason you can’t access your Shadowsocks instance, try the following: